Ancient Gold (and occasional silver!) Coins

 the disjoined or sinuous horse, right, and a blank obverse.
 However, the double "S" below the

 horse and either side of the pellet render this coin excessively rare.
-Ancient British Coins (ABC) by Chris Rudd,
+Ancient British Coins (ABC) by Chris Rudd, the

-has no recorded examples.
-Ambiani is ABC
+no recorded examples.
+Ambiani is ABC 16,

-16, with nothing either side of the pellet.
+with nothing either side of the pellet.

 He lists an Atrebates stater (ABC 19) as having a single S below the